-Some local people credit youth groups for the lower crime rate, while others say that people don’t bother reporting crimes anymore
+Some credit youth groups for the lower rate, while others say people don’t bother reporting crimes anymore

 FAIRWATER in Cardiff has seen the lowest crime rate in three years with just 92 reported incidents, according to new statistics.